TaniaFerman/SignTalker/docs/ASLInterpreters.md

 ##ASL Interpreters.

 ### Description
-This is a list of the ASL Interpreters I found in Victoria.
+This is a list of the ASL Interpreters found in Victoria.

 1. Jen Ferris [jenlferris@gmail.com]
 2. Nicole Pedneault [nicole.pedneault@gmail.com]